beccam/javadriver-gettingstarted/README.md

         session.execute(bound);
 ```
 ## Query Builder
 The query builder is a utility to generate CQL queries programmatically.
-Query Builder, which is more secure than using strings and saves us from potential CQL injection attacks.Add the following code to `executeQueryBuilder()` to insert a user.
+Query Builder, which is more secure than using strings and saves us from potential CQL injection attacks.Add the following code to `executeQueryBuilder()` in `QueryBuilder.java` to insert a user.
 ```java
 // Insert one record into the users table
         Insert insert = insertInto("users")